kubeflow/website/content/en/docs/ibm/using-icr.md

 -n <my_namespace>
 ```

 The service account should be updated.
 Then, when you create the Notebook Server through Kubeflow dashboard, you should be able to choose a Custom Image.
-Then, set the notebook image path from the ICR as follows:
+Afterwards, set the notebook image path from the ICR as follows:

 <img src="/docs/images/ibm/notebook-custom-image.png"
     alt="Notebook Custom Image"